alper-yoruk/AspNetCore.Docs.tr-tr/aspnetcore/tutorials/first-mongo-app/samples/3.x/SampleApp/readme.md

 ## <a name="add-a-configuration-model"></a>Yapılandırma modeli ekleme

-1. Aşağıdaki veritabanı yapılandırma değerlerini *appSettings.
-JSON*öğesine ekleyin:
+1. *appsettings.js* için aşağıdaki veritabanı yapılandırma değerlerini ekleyin:

     ```javascript
     {